 Specialists in pediatric otolaryngology, commonly called ENT, care for children with problems of the ear, nose, throat and neck.
 Young children cannot always tell you what is bothering them.
-Our otolaryngologists are experienced in the latest ways to examine and treat children using equipment specially designed for smaller ears, noses, and throats.
-Our commitment to family-centered care ensures better diagnosis and less stress on your child and family.
+Our otolaryngologists understand how to examine and treat children using equipment designed for smaller ears, noses, and throats.
+Our commitment to family-centered care ensures better diagnosis and less stress on you and your child.

 - Ear tubes and ear Infections